 The goal of acupuncture is to clear "blockages" and harmonize "imbalances" that have occurred along those channels.
 Clearing blockages and restoring balance to your body allows it to heal itself.

 Does Acupuncture Hurt?

-- After each treatment, you should feel relaxed, restored, and revitalized.
+After each treatment, you should feel more relaxed, restored, and revitalized than when you arrived.

 How Many treatments do I need?

 Each person is unique and responds differently, therefore, each person receives an individualized treatment plan.
 The treatment plans depends on the type, severity, duration of your conditions.
-In general, you should commit to 6-10 sessions in a 3-4 week period for optimal results.
-You should expect to see significant improvement of symptoms within 3 treatments.
-A general rule of thumb is that acute / short-term conditions require fewer treatments than chronic / long-term conditions.
+For optimal results, plan for a series of 6-12 treatments in 3-6 weeks.
+Timing of treatments are on a weekly or twice-weekly basis.
+Effects from acupuncture are cumulative, meaning that results build over time, with the effects becoming increasingly apparent.
+Responses to treatment vary, based on your lifestyle and individual health status.
+You should expect to see improvement of symptoms within 3 treatments.
+A general rule of thumb is that acute/short-term conditions require fewer treatments than chronic/long-term conditions.

 Prevention is an important aspect of wellness.
 Many patients choose to come in weekly, bi-weekly, or monthly for preventative, immune-boosting, stress-relieving treatments.